-Also referred to as network reroute, the diagram in Figure 95 on page 158 shows behavior related to previously routed calls requiring a new connection.
+Also referred to as network reroute, the diagram in Figure 95 shows behavior related to previously routed calls requiring a new connection.

 Figure 95: Unsolicited Connect Call Flow

 IVR XML Protocol Messages and Parameters

 This chapter presents detailed explanations of the messages and parameters used by the Genesys IVR XML protocol in a Network mode deployment situation.